Kachin Theological College

 Kachin Theological College and Seminary (KTCS) is a member of the Association for Theological Education in South East Asia (ATESEA).
-It is located in Nawng Nang, Myitkyina, Kachin State, in the north of Myanmar.
+It is located in Nawng Nang, Myitkyina, Kachin State, in northern Myanmar.
 It is an evangelical school under Kachin Baptist Convention (KBC).

 History

 Kachin Theological College and Seminary was founded in by missionaries in Bhamo, Kachin State.
-In 1935, the Bible School transferred to Kutkai, Northern Shan State, Course extended to 2 years.
-In, 1966 Bible School moved to the present campus situated in Nawng Nang, Myitkyina, Kachin State.
+In 1935, the Bible School transferred to Kutkai, Northern Shan State, and the course was extended to 2 years.
+In 1966 Bible School moved to the present campus situated in Nawng Nang, Myitkyina, Kachin State.
 The Diamond Jubilee (75th anniversary) celebration along with the 58th commencement service of the college will be held on March 24–30, 2008.